 All the dishes are hugely generous in size and flavour.
-The quality of food would stand up in a boring space.
-But here, with all this Victorian splendour, atmosphere and great service too bout, well put it on your list of things to do in Washington DC.
+The food is hearty to say the least.
+With all this Victorian splendour, atmosphere and great service to bout, well, put it on your list of things to do in Washington DC!

-We dismissed French sounding desserts and opted for proper American puds.
+We dismissed the French sounding desserts and opted for proper American puds.

 OMGgggggg.
 You kinda had to be there to really appreciate their true splendour.
 Like 80s kids getting their first 99, our eyes nearly popped out of our heads.

 The texture and flavour of this peanut butter pie was fantastic.